 On the bright side, there are companies that have shown resilience, and even thrived, during the global crisis.
 How are these businesses succeeding when others are scrambling to just keep the lights on?
 They have done so by adapting to the current situation faster, demonstrating greater agility, higher productivity, and a stronger connection to their customers.
 A recent McKinsey study highlighted that these companies are leading because they have been better than others at identifying weaknesses and opportunities.
 But most importantly, they have been able to reconfigure their existing business processes and quickly digitalize new ones – to adapt and capture new opportunities.

 Rapidly adapting to new and ever-changing market demands

 The most successful companies have one mission in common: they respond to changing market conditions with ease and agility, while consistently delivering exceptional experiences for all stakeholders.
 They are intelligent enterprises.

 So, how can a company get on the path to becoming an intelligent enterprise?
 Many businesses already reap the benefits from using SAP´s core ERP and data solutions (SAP S/4HANA, SAP ECC, SAP HANA, etc.) and line of business (LoB) applications (SuccessFactors, Ariba, Concur, Qualtrics, etc.), to meet today’s and tomorrow’s demands.
 These customers have a rich landscape, equipped with both SAP and third-party systems, but they may not be able to capture the full potential that this setup can bring.
 Our customers want to get more value from their existing landscape, and they want to drive more revenue from an untapped ecosystem of partners.

-This is where the ability to integrate and extend in the cloud, with SAP Cloud Platform, becomes pivotal in becoming an intelligent enterprise.
+This is where the ability to integrate and extend in the cloud, with SAP BTP, becomes pivotal in

 Innovation leads to success